1200wd/bitcoinlib/docs/_static/manuals.add-provider.rst

 * Remove install.log file in bitcoinlib's log directory, this will copy all provider settings next time you run the bitcoin library.
 See 'initialize_lib' method in main.py
-* Specify new provider and create service class object to test your new class and it's method
+* Specify new provider and create service class object to test your new class and its method

 .. code-block:: python